-Jaleel Kuteh graduated in December 2016 from the BSPH program.
+Jaleel Kuteh graduated in December 2016 from the BSPH program and enrolled in ECU’s MPH program.
 Jaleel worked with Dr. Lee in Spring 2016 on a vape shop mapping study to determine how to best identify vape shop retailers using online business lists and ground truthing.

 Jaleel did the analysis for a published paper that is available open access from the International Journal of Environmental Research and Public Health and presented a poster at the NC Public Health Association Educational Conference.